Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).

 You can make your own delicious creamy coconut milk from scratch too with ripe coconuts (and learn here about soft and hard coconut flesh).

-Fresh coconut milk will always taste better, however, packed or canned coconut milk will do the trick too.
+Fresh coconut milk will always taste better.
+However, coconut milk will do the trick too.

 Galangal (Thai Ginger)